samatjain/poetry/README.md

 # Poetry: Dependency Management for Python

+I @samatjain have made some changes to get-poetry.py:

+ * Prefer Python 3 over Python 2 for poetry itself
+ * Never modify PATH

 Poetry helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.